vqdang/hover_net/data/README.md

 - Channel 4: Instance-level label

 Step 1) Stack the original image and the ground truth label <br/>
-Step 2) Use `/src/extract_patches.py` to break extract patches from the stack
+Step 2) Use `/src/extract_patches.py` to extract patches from the stack

 ## References
 **[1]**  Kumar, Neeraj, Ruchika Verma, Sanuj Sharma, Surabhi Bhargava, Abhishek Vahadane, and Amit Sethi.
 "A dataset and a technique for generalized nuclear segmentation for computational pathology."
 IEEE transactions on medical imaging 36, no. 7 (2017): 1550-1560. <br/>